CH-nexDigital/tuto-elastic/README.md

 ```bash
 $ http :9200/kafka-1/_search?q=pikachu,hello
 ```
-You will know got two responses: one that matches "hello" and the other for "pikachu".
+You will now get two responses: one that matches "hello" and the other for "pikachu".

 ```json
 clairehuang@clairehuang-VirtualBox:~$ http :9200/kafka-1/_search?q=pikachu,hello